julianchurchill/text-adventure/README.md

 Ordered by priority, first to do at the top.

-- [STORY] Ending is a bit of an anti-climax - how about the hero dies overpowered by the demon, then has to resurrect himself with one of the items left (mushroom?) and can then kill the demon.
-Or kills the demon as a ghost and then resurrects himself?
+- [UI] Add correct what's new text to strings_app_specific.xml for both TTA1 and TTA2
 - [TECHNICAL TASK] Is the APK too big with the map reveals in?
 It's about 30MB debug, how big for release?
 - [TECHNICAL TASK] In prepare.sh stop 'rm'ing the entire res structure and try to remove specific files that shouldn't be there.
 This will stop the map images being copied afresh and causing long, laborious rebuilds.
-- [UI] Add correct what's new text to strings_app_specific.xml for both TTA1 and TTA2
 - [UI] Consider allowing landscape view - what affect will this have on image positioning, maps, dialogs and so on?
 - [TECHNICAL TASK] - convert to gradle build system from ant
 - [BUG] Exits are not always clearly readable.
 Should they be in shadowed text or some other effect?